 Furthermore, soluble fiber may decrease the number of calories your body is able to absorb from food (

-A regular intake of probiotics may shift the balance towards beneficial gut flora, reducing the risk of weight gain and fat accumulation in your abdominal cavity.
+Regular intake of probiotics may shift the balance toward beneficial gut flora, reducing the risk of weight gain to help you reach and maintain a moderate weight.

 - Lactobacillus fermentum

 - Lactobacillus gasseri

 Probiotic foods include fermented ingredients like Kombucha, yogurt, kefir, tempeh, kimchi, and pickles.

 It’s important to note that probiotics do not directly cause weight loss.
 They can be a helpful tool when used in conjunction with a nutritious diet and exercise, but they may not have the same effect on everyone.
 Always talk with your doctor before deciding to add probiotics to your diet.

 Probiotics may help build up beneficial gut flora.
 Some Lactobacillus strains have been shown to be effective at helping prevent weight gain and reduce belly fat in individuals already living with obesity, but this is typically in conjunction with other lifestyle changes.